 J-SOX is the Japanese equivalent of the Sarbanes Oxley Act of the US.
 Both SOX and J-SOX regulations aim to evaluate internal control systems related to financial reporting.
 While there are similarities in their standards and requirements, both have their differences.
-Among those are the internal control framework, evaluation approach, the scope of entities, scope of the process, etc.
+Among those are the internal control framework, evaluation approach, the scope of entities, the scope of the process, etc.

 What is SOX Procedure?

-All entities subject to SOX should provide IFCR according to Section 404, while some smaller reporting companies’ management effectiveness assessment in the IFCR can be submitted without external auditor attestation according to the SEC’s final rule.
+All entities subject to SOX should provide IFCR according to Section 404, while some smaller reporting companies’ management effectiveness assessments in the IFCR can be submitted without external auditor attestation according to the SEC’s final rule.
 Private companies preparing for their initial public offering (IPO) should also comply with the Sarbanes-Oxley Act.